mclemente/fvtt-advanced-macros/README.md

 This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
 It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### socketLib

-This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library like a dependency.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 # Build

 ## Install all packages